Matija Boben: Club career

 He made his professional debut in the Slovenian PrvaLiga in the 2013–14 season for NK Triglav Kranj.

 On 4 July 2017, he signed a three-year contract with a one-year-extension option with the Russian Premier League club FC Rostov.

 On 28 January 2019, he joined Italian club Livorno on loan until the end of the 2018–19 season.
 On 28 June 2019, Rostov and Livorno agreed on a permanent transfer.

 On 5 October 2020, he went to Ternana on loan.

 On 8 July 2021, he moved to Ternana on a permanent basis and signed a three-year contract.
 On 3 August 2022, Boben was loaned to Pescara.

+International career

+Boben made his debut for Slovenia in a January 2017 friendly match against Finland and his second international was a June 2018 friendly against Montenegro.